yatharth1444/yatharth1444/README.md

 I love football, chess and have a great interest in philosphy.

 Here to learn and grow ...passionate about tech but surely there's a life outside it too...
-Connect and we can explore together

 <!--